-As with other antipsychotics, SEROQUEL should be used with caution in the elderly, especially during the initial dosing period.
-Elderly patients should be started on SEROQUEL 25 mg/day.
-The dose should be increased daily, in increments of 25 to 50 mg, to an effective dose, which is likely to be lower than that in younger patients.
+As with other antipsychotics, SEROQUEL XR should be used with caution in the elderly, especially during the initial dosing period.
+The rate of dose titration of SEROQUEL XR may need to be slower, and the daily therapeutic dose lower, than that used in younger patients.
+The mean plasma clearance of quetiapine was reduced by 30% to 50% in elderly patients when compared with younger patients.
+Elderly patients should be started on 50 mg/day.
+The dose can be increased in increments of 50 mg/day to an effective dose, depending on the clinical response and tolerability of the individual patient.